Working with Conflictual Couples

 Course Overview

-• The stance & tone of the Emotionally Focused therapist when working with clients.
+• The stance and tone of the therapist in creating safety for couples

 Training Type